Country guides

 What to see in Australia

--The Sydney Opera House is an iconic triumph of architectural design, and boasts a top-quality programme of shows and events.
+-The Sydney Opera House is an iconic triumph of architectural design, and hosts a world-class programme of shows and events.

--The Australian Museum is a fascinating place to visit, and caters wonderfully for kids.
+-The Australian Museum is a fascinating place to visit, with engaging exhibits that cater wonderfully to kids.

--Embark on the adventure of a lifetime, and travel into the Outback to see Uluru (formerly known as Ayer's Rock) a giant monolithic rock, considered sacred by Australia's Aboriginal population.
+-Embark on the adventure of a lifetime and travel into the Outback to see Uluru (formerly known as Ayers Rock), a giant monolithic formation considered sacred by Australia's Aboriginal peoples.

--Tasmania's Museum of Old and New Art (MONA), opened by millionaire private collector David Walsh, is causing quite a stir in the art world.
+-Tasmania's Museum of Old and New Art (MONA), opened by millionaire private collector David Walsh, is a striking and unconventional museum that continues to turn heads in the art world.

 What to do in Australia

--Swim, learn to surf, or else just chill out on Queensland's Gold Coast, home to some of the very best beaches in the world.
+-Swim, learn to surf, or simply relax on Queensland's Gold Coast, home to some of the finest beaches in the world.

--See a cricket match at one of the country's legendary stadia (the Melbourne Cricket Ground is highly recommended).
+-Watch a cricket match at one of the country's legendary stadiums; the Melbourne Cricket Ground comes highly recommended.

--Take an early morning hot-air balloon ride over the Australian Outback, and marvel at the beauty of the severe and sparse expanse, stretching in every direction with no sign of human settlement.
+-Take an early morning hot-air balloon ride over the Australian Outback and marvel at the vast, severe beauty stretching in every direction, with no sign of human settlement.

 Getting to Australia